 There are plenty of unusual museums in the world -- museums for sex, museums for ice cream, museums for hair.
 But they all rely on a tried-and-tested formula: presenting (mostly) inanimate objects on white walls, atop plinths or in glass boxes.

 Then there is the altogether different proposition put forth by experimental Japanese art collective, teamLab.
 Comprised of self-described "ultra-technologists" -- which includes designers, computer scientists, engineers and programmers -- the group, in collaboration with Tokyo-based urban developer Mori Building, plans to open a 107,000 square-foot museum (10,000 square meters) in Tokyo covered entirely with digital works.

-With the museum not expected to open until the summer, exact details of the installations have yet to be revealed.
-But interactive, digital art by the collective, is expected to fill and move across the walls and floors.
+Interactive, digital art by the collective, is expected to fill and move across the walls and floors.
 According to teamLab's communications director, Takashi Kudo, it will make for an immersive experience.

 "Every day will be a different experience," he said in a phone interview.
 "There are different monitors and projectors (and) people can become part of the work.
 It's borderless and transcends boundaries.

 "When you create something, there are already boundaries.
 If you make it on canvas, there are boundaries; if you make a sculpture, you can't change it.
 But for digital (art), you can always change, because the digital world doesn't really exist.
 We want to really bring people inside our artworks."

 Immersive digital experiences are relatively new to the established art world, but teamLab has been exploring the field for more than 15 years.

 Th museum, which will open to the public this week, will expand upon ideas and technologies used from the collective's previous work, which includes interactive installations shown in galleries as far afield as London, Sydney and Istanbul.